Human rights lawyers call for ICC investigation into Turkey's allegations - ExBulletin

 THE HAGUE, Netherlands (AP) Human rights lawyers have called on the International Criminal Court to open an investigation into alleged crimes committed by Turkish authorities against thousands of opponents of President Recep Tayyip Erdogan.

-Belgium’s former Deputy Prime Minister Johan Vande Lanotte on Wednesday unveiled details of a 4,000-page dossier sent to the court’s prosecutor’s office last month asking for an investigation into alleged crimes against humanity.
+Former Belgian Deputy Prime Minister Johan Vande Lanotte on Wednesday unveiled details of a 4,000-page dossier sent to the prosecutor’s office last month asking for an investigation into alleged crimes against humanity.
 The Public Prosecutor’s Office receives hundreds of such requests each year from around the world, and they rarely result in an investigation.

+Lawyers alleged that more than 200,000 people had been victims of a crackdown that began after a failed 2016 coup in Turkey.
+However, as Turkey is not a member of the ICC, prosecutors in the courts are not competent to hear cases involving victims who are in the country.

+However, the lawyers said, crimes involving some 1,300 victims could be prosecuted by the Hague-based tribunal 17 cases of enforced disappearances, the closure of 73 schools in 13 member countries of the tribunal and what they called the withdrawal or the discriminatory refusal to extend passports and refusal to issue identity cards.

 |